-ENG 101 Academic Writing (3CH): This course provides students with advanced writing skills in English so that they can successfully pursue their studies in various academic specializations.
-It helps students to develop, improve, and upgrade their writing and structure skills, and it also acquaints students with technical writing, research papers, and essays since brief research methods are applied in student projects and assignments.
+ENG 102 Academic Writing 2 (3CH): This course provides students with advanced writing skills in English so that they can successfully pursue their studies in various academic specializations.
+It helps students improve their writing and structure skills as the focus is on writing long argumentative, academic essays, and brief research methods which are applied in student projects and assignments.